 Milina village in Pelion

-Since you are in the same part of Greece, it would be such a shame not to visit my favorite area, my beloved Pelion, and also discover, Mamma Mia’s last destination, Damouchari.
+Since you are in the same part of Greece, it would be such a shame not to visit my favorite area, my beloved Pelion Greece, and discover another Mamma Mia location, Damouchari.

 South Pelion

-Pelion is a large, forested peninsula that on its gentle slopes lie some of the most beautiful traditional villages with centuries-old houses and monasteries.
-Furthermore, Pelion, as it is surrounded by the Aegean Sea, hosts some stunning beaches such as Chorefto, Chorto, Plaka, and Potistika.
+Pelion, Greece, is a large, forested peninsula.
+On its gentle slopes lie some of the most beautiful traditional villages, boasting centuries-old houses and monasteries.
+Surrounded by the Aegean Sea, Pelion also boasts stunning beaches like Mylopotamos, Fakistra, Agios Ioannis, and Papa Nero.

 Best Hotel in Pelion: Archontiko Sakali in Pinakates.